 How to Serve Cajun Salmon Burgers

-I took the easy route and topped my burgers with some spring mix and a couple tablespoons of Aldi guacamole.
+I took the easy route and topped my burgers with some spring mix and a couple of tablespoons of guacamole.
 You could always take a more traditional route and do just a little mayo, lettuce, and tomato.
 Or, if you want to get a little fancy, you can mix up some remoulade sauce to use in place of the mayo.
 These Cajun Salmon burgers would also be great on a salad, instead of being served on a bun!

 Cajun Salmon Burgers